Toyota Prius (XW50): Overview

 The vehicle features smaller electric motors, with higher power density than the previous Prius motors and the gasoline engine features a maximum thermal efficiency greater than 40% (that of the third-generation Prius is 38.5%).

 The fourth-generation Prius also uses a 0.75 kWh lithium-ion battery pack that offers higher energy density than the 1.3 kWh nickel-metal hydride battery used in the prior generation.

 In late November 2018, for the 2019 model year, the U.S. market Prius lineup introduced an all-wheel drive model (AWD-e) featuring Toyota's E-Four system, that adds a motor to the rear axle.
 This has been available for the Japanese market Prius since 2015 and the hybrid versions of the RAV4 and Lexus NX.
 The AWD-e models use a 1.2 kWh nickel–metal hydride battery that performs better in areas with colder temperatures where drivers favor all-wheel drive.

-Also in 2019, the trim levels were renamed from One, Two, Three and Four, to L, LE, XLE, and Limited, respectively, which put the structure in line with other Toyota models.
+Also in 2019, the trim levels in the U.S. market were renamed from One, Two, Three and Four, to L, LE, XLE, and Limited, respectively, which put the structure in line with other Toyota models.

+In the Japanese market, the vehicle was offered in four trim levels: E, S, A and A Premium.
+Touring Selection versions were offered with all trim levels above E. The S Safety Plus Special Edition trim was launched in August 2016, which included the Toyota Safety Sense P package with the S trim level.
+Commemorating the 20th anniversary of the Prius model, Toyota launched the S Safety Plus Two Tone and A Premium Touring Selection 20th Anniversary Limited editions with a two-tone colour scheme which pair selected colours with the roof and door mirrors painted in Attitude Black Mica and Gloss Piano Black interior trims replacing those in white found in most models.